Kerala Administrative Service: Promotion to IAS

 Based on seniority, performance, and experience, KAS officers can reach the level of Principal Secretary after being promoted to IAS.
 The Principal Secretary is a senior position in the state government and is responsible for overseeing the functioning of various departments.

+Officers of the KAS may be appointed to the Indian Administrative Service by promotion, in accordance with the prescribed rules, subject to selection by the Union Public Service Commission and approval of the Government of India.
+Promotion to the Indian Administrative Service is made through two streams: the SCS quota, drawn from State Civil Service (KAS) officers on seniority-cum-merit, and the Non-SCS quota, drawn from eligible officers of other State services on merit, both through selection by the Union Public Service Commission (UPSC).

 Criticisms and controversies

 Indian Administrative Service (IAS) officials protested against the base salary of Rs 81,800 for Kerala Administrative Service officers.
 The Kerala IAS Officers' Association and the Kerala unit of the IPS and IFS Associations submitted a letter to the Chief Minister requesting that the Cabinet decision be reconsidered.
 In the letter, they pointed out that the higher salaries of KAS officers would create problems in the district administration.

 There have also been protests against the government's move to apply reservation in appointments through transfer in the Kerala Administrative Service.
 In 2020, the Division Bench of Kerala High court dismissed a series of petitions filed by the Samastha Nair Samaj and a few officials questioning the Government's move to apply reservation in appointments through transfer.